cysabi/CheckpointBot/README.md

 1. Enable the following API
    - [Google Sheets API](https://console.developers.google.com/apis/api/sheets.googleapis.com)
    - [Google Drive API](https://console.developers.google.com/apis/api/drive.googleapis.com)
-1. Got to the [API & Services](https://console.developers.google.com/apis/credentials) and navigate to `credentials` tab
+1. Go to the [API & Services](https://console.developers.google.com/apis/credentials) and navigate to `credentials` tab
 1. Click on `+ create credentials` and create a new `Service Accounts` fill in the necessary field.
    - When you get to **Role** give it `editor`.
 1. Download the `credentials` files and rename it `google.json`